epi2me-labs/wf-bacterial-genomes/README.md

 ## Input example

 <!---Example of input directory structure, delete and edit as appropriate per workflow.--->
-This workflow accepts FASTQ files as input.
+This workflow accepts either FASTQ or BAM files as input.

-The FASTQ input parameters for this workflow accept one of three cases: (i) the path to a single FASTQ file; (ii) the path to a top-level directory containing FASTQ files; (iii) the path to a directory containing one level of sub-directories which in turn contain FASTQ files.
+The FASTQ or BAM input parameters for this workflow accept one of three cases: (i) the path to a single FASTQ or BAM file; (ii) the path to a top-level directory containing FASTQ or BAM files; (iii) the path to a directory containing one level of sub-directories which in turn contain FASTQ or BAM files.
 In the first and second cases (i and ii), a sample name can be supplied with `--sample`.
 In the last case (iii), the data is assumed to be multiplexed with the names of the sub-directories as barcodes.
 In this case, a sample sheet can be provided with `--sample_sheet`.

 ```
 (i)                     (ii)                 (iii)